| Casto Canyon Trail |

 pinion, fir, and juniper.

-The upper mesa also offers a different panoramas, looking at
+The upper mesa also offers a different panorama, looking at

 rock cliffs of a different color and views over the valleys to the north.